Vintage cast iron. How to identify Sidney Hollowware cast iron.

 • Older pans such as Sidney Hollowware are lighter than other iron.
 Thinly cast pans are more prone to warping, and the iron may rock or wobble on a flat surface.

-• Check to see or if the cookware sits flat.
+• Check to see if the cookware sits flat.
 Ask if there is any movement when pressing down on the edges.

 Vintage Sidney Hollowware skillet cooking a fried breakfast

-Final thoughts
+Final Thoughts

 I have tried my best to research and to give accurate information.
 The guide is to the best of my knowledge.
 However, as an owner of a small collection of cast iron, I can say that Sidney Hollowware is incredible.
 Many of these pieces are still usable today as they were all those years ago.